PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Introduction

-We define the stability of a prediction as the true positive rate after the first true prediction, that is, the continuity in correctly reporting the failing component in the presence of error states.
-We define the reliability of the prediction with reference to the false positive rate, that is, the frequency of alarms that do not correspond to error states or indicate wrong failing components: The lower the false positive rate, the higher the reliability of the prediction.
-We define the earliness of a prediction as the time interval between the first correct prediction and the actual failure, that is, the time interval for a proactive action on the failing component to prevent a failure before its occurrence.
-The results that we report in Section~\ref{sec:experiments} indicate that \prevent provides more stable and reliable predictions earlier than or comparably to \premise, without paying the limitations of supervised approaches.
+\textsc{Prevent}\xspace recomputes the prediction at each time interval.
+We measure the stability of a prediction as the true positive rate after the first true prediction, that is, the continuity in correctly reporting the failing component in the presence of error states.
+Intuitively, predictions consecutively raised at all timestamps over a time interval are clearer messages of failures than intermittent predictions that appear and disappear in a time interval.
+We measure the reliability of the prediction with reference to the false positive rate, that is, the frequency of alarms that do not correspond to real error states or wrongly track the failures to non-failing components: The lower the false positive rate, the higher the reliability of the prediction.
+Intuitively, predictions are more effective when they occur only in error states than when they occur both in error and correct states.
+We measure the earliness of a prediction as the time interval between the first correct prediction and the actual failure, that is, the time interval for a proactive action on the failing component to prevent a failure before its occurrence.

 This paper contributes to the research in software engineering by